ltatro1545/School_District_Analysis/README.md

 ## Summary

 The modification of removing Thomas High School 9th Grade scores has proven to be insignificant to the overall results, as it, in many categories, is unable to affect a decimal in the tenths place.
 Nonetheless, district results fell by between 0.1% and 0.3% in the math, reading, and overall passing percentages.
 The Thomas High School scores were not replaced with lower grades, but were instead left out of the calculations in a way that accounted for their absence.
-This means that the 9th Grade scores were above average to a degree that they were still able to have an effect on the entire district's results.
+This means that the 9th Grade scores were above average to a degree that they were still able to influence the entire district's results.
 It not only had an impact on district results, but to Thomas High School's overall performance.
-Almost all of their average scores dropped, with the average reading score rising by 0.05, meaning the 9th graders outperformed 10th, 11th, and 12th graders - further supporting the school board's suspicion.
+Almost all their average scores dropped, with the average reading score rising by 0.05, meaning the 9th graders outperformed 10th, 11th, and 12th graders - further supporting the school board's suspicion.